 - The ministry notifies school districts and independent school authorities of their status in the selection process

 Step 2: Sign agreements

-- Sign a 3-year agreement with the minister to operate a public provincial online learning school
+- Signing a 3-year agreement with the minister to operate a provincial online learning school

-- Commit to participate in the governance and operations committee and provide input on future procedures, including a pilot of a new quality assurance process
+- Committing to participate in the governance and operations committee and to provide input on future procedures, including the new accountability and quality assurance process

-- Offer their own online learning courses in the new LMS
+- Offer online learning courses in the provincial LMS

-- Have the infrastructure in place to province-wide equitable access and support services for all learner needs
+- Offer province-wide access and support services for learners needs

-- Have participated in a 1-year pilot of the new quality assurance process
+- Participate in the new accountability and quality assurance process

-D2L Brightspace will be the new provincial online learning platform (called a learning management system or LMS).
+D2L Brightspace is the new provincial online learning platform (called a learning management system or LMS).
 It was chosen as part of a procurement process that included educators, administrative staff and other stakeholders.

 Schools can use the LMS to:

 - Upload and deliver course activities, lessons and assignments